 No products in the cart.

-There may be no such thing as a peaceful plane ride, but with this simple advice from some seasoned travelers you’ll be able to block out the noise and enjoy some quiet on your next flight.
+There may be no such thing as a peaceful plane ride, but with this simple advice from some seasoned travelers you’ll be able to block out the noise and enjoy some peace and quiet on your next flight.
+And while you can’t actually do anything to change the noise level on the airplane, you can try methods that will work just as well as noise reduction.

 Ask any traveler the one thing they never get on board with out.
 Chances are, they’re gonna say headphones.
 Listen to music, watch a movie, or just make yourself seem less inviting to a seat-mate looking to chat – headphones are the number one plane necessity.